SimonLab/cv-2/README.md

 | [Uncrossword]                        | [GitHub](https://github.com/jmnr/scrabble)                   |
 |--------------------------------------|------------------------------------|
 This is a crossword solving app with integrated content from the Wiktionary and Twitter APIs.
+Currently being rebuilt in Meteor.

 | [Dark]                               | [GitHub](https://github.com/jmnr/dark)                    |
 |--------------------------------------|------------------------------------|